 Australian lamb is already climate neutral and climate neutral beef can be achieved through adoption of production and waste reduction strategies.

 Experts agree that a healthy, balanced diet is crucial.
-Red meat plays is is a good protein source of iron and zinc recommended in a healthy diet.
+Red meat is rich in protein and a good source of iron and zinc.

 Red meat is packed with 12 essential nutrients important for energy, immunity, and brain and muscle development and function.

 Red meat plays an important role in a healthy diet at any age, with its 12 essential nutrients recommended for good health.

 Eating red meat three to four times a week in healthy meals is recommended in a balanced diet.

 Discover why red meat from Australian farmers is such a naturally good source of nutritional goodness.

 Red meat is nutrition-rich, low in sodium and gluten-free.
 It also contains no artificial flavours or preservatives.